Grisou13/mawie/docs/gui.md

 # GUI

+The gui is the main aprt of our app.
+All used compoenents are exposed here.

+The theme used for the gui is from [this repo](https://github.com/ColinDuquesnoy/QDarkStyleSheet).

+We also used [qtawesome](https://github.com/spyder-ide/qtawesome) (fontawesome for qt) for icons.

 ## Manual for GUI application use
 Here is a little manual for the GUI application use.
 When you launch the app for the first time, you have to add a folder.

 __add a folder__:
 * in the menu bar go to add folder
 * select a folder

 __delete a folder__: